Detailed guides to painful problems, treatments & more

 Tags: back pain, etiology, biomechanics, pain problems, spine, pro

-Two articles on PainSci cite Kwon 2011: 1.
+Two pages on PainSci cite Kwon 2011: 1.
 The Complete Guide to Low Back Pain2.
 Don’t Worry About Lifting Technique

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.